Which place is cheaper, Sacramento or Atlanta?

 Both Sacramento and Atlanta during the spring are popular places to visit.

 In April, Atlanta is generally a little warmer than Sacramento.
-Temperatures in Atlanta average around 65°F (18°C), and Sacramento stays around 58°F (15°C).
+Daily temperatures in Atlanta average around 65°F (18°C), and Sacramento fluctuates around 58°F (15°C).

 In Sacramento, it's very sunny this time of the year.
 It's quite sunny in Atlanta.
 In the spring, Atlanta often gets less sunshine than Sacramento.
 Atlanta gets 262 hours of sunny skies this time of year, while Sacramento receives 328 hours of full sun.